MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 Alternatively, create a draft message to send later.
 To learn more about the steps involved in the backend before a mail is delivered to recipients, see here.
 This API is available in the following national cloud deployments.

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Send-MgUserMailFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserMailFolderMessage?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Send-MgUserMailFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserMailFolderMessage?view=graph-powershell-1.0)